 Sucrose is commonly found in table sugar.
 Extracted from sugar cane of sugar beets, it is then heavily processed to what it is sold on supermarket shelves.

 Sugar is added to almost all processed foods.
 From sodas to yogurt to ketchup and salad dressings, sugar is everywhere.
 If you’re trying to avoid sucrose, avoid all processed foods and only eat homemade real food made from scratch.

-To avoid high levels of fructose stick to low sugar fruits like berries, green apples and grapefruit.
+To avoid high levels of fructose stick to low sugar fruits like berries and green apples.

 3. Support the Gut